HackYourFuture/HTML-CSS/README.md

 Have you finished the module?
 Great!
 Pat yourself on the back for the great work you've done.

 If you feel ready for the next challenge, click [here](https://www.github.com/hackyourfuture/javascript1) to go to **JavaScript1**!

+_The HackYourFuture curriculum is subject to CC BY copyright.
+This means you can freely use our materials, but just make sure to give us credit for it :)_